mlesniak/mlesniak.github.io/content/articles/sse.md

 them via a comfortable API through the `SseEmitter` class, we can easily write our own backend implementation -- the frontend part is left as an exercise for the reader.

+For convinience, we also left out handling of the optional `count` parameter since it's not relevant for the protocol.

 ```java
 // ...boring package declaration and imports...